windust/seajug-intro/sections/index.md

 --section--

-## Heather VanCura
+## Andrus Adamchik
-- JCP Executive Committee Chair
-- Oversees the development of Java technology standards
-- Directs the MySQL Community/Developer Relations team at Oracle
-- International Speaker / Podcaster (BragTalks!)
+- Passionate open-source developer
+- Member of the Apache Software Foundation
+- Started programming in Java back in 1998
+- Founded a number of open-source projects
+  - Apache Cayenne - a developer-friendly ORM
+  - Bootique.io - a lightweight Java app platform
+  - Agrest.io - a framework for dynamic REST services
+  - DFLib - DataFrame for Java
+- Running a software company called ObjectStyle.